epam/TimebaseCryptoConnectors/README.md

 ![](/img/stream-monitor.png)

+### Configuration

-By default, we launch with [application.yaml](https://github.com/epam/TimebaseCryptoConnectors/blob/main/java/runner/src/main/resources/application.yaml#:~:text=connectors%3A,USDT%2CLTC%2DUSD%22) configuration to start all the available connectors with the default settings.
+By default, we launch with the [default](https://raw.githubusercontent.com/epam/TimebaseCryptoConnectors/main/java/runner/src/main/docker/application.yaml) configuration to start all the available data connectors.
 Recorded market data is saved into `/timebase-home` directory.
-You can create custom configurations to run just the selected connectors with [specific settings](https://github.com/epam/TimebaseCryptoConnectors/blob/main/docs/developer.md#1-create-settings).
+You can create custom configurations to run just the selected connectors with specific settings.

+> Refer to the [configuration](https://github.com/epam/TimebaseCryptoConnectors/blob/main/docs/configuration.md) to learn how to configure.

-> Refer to the [developers tutorials](https://github.com/epam/TimebaseCryptoConnectors/blob/main/docs/developer.md) for more information.
+> Refer to the [developers tutorials](https://github.com/epam/TimebaseCryptoConnectors/blob/main/docs/developer.md) for more in depth information about data model and tutorials on how to develop custom data connectors.

 ## Supported Crypto Exchanges